Distributed Policy Gradient with Variance Reduction in Multi-Agent Reinforcement Learning: Introduction

 \subsubsection{Distributed stochastic optimization}

 Recent breakthrough in stochastic variance reduced methods has made it possible to achieve better performance in distributed stochastic optimization problems.
-Decentralized double stochastic averaging (DSA) gradient algorithm \cite{mokhtari2016dsa} was the first decentralized variance reduction method by combining EXTRA \cite{ShiLWY15} and SAGA \cite{defazio2014saga}, and linear convergence is shown for the strong convexity of local functions and Lipschitz continuity of local gradients.
+Decentralized double stochastic averaging (DSA) gradient algorithm \cite{mokhtari2016dsa} was the first decentralized variance reduction method by combining EXTRA \cite{ShiLWY15} and SAGA \cite{defazio2014saga}, and linear convergence was shown for the strong convexity of local functions and Lipschitz continuity of local gradients.
 Later on, Yuan et al. \cite{yuan2019variance} developed a fully decentralized variance-reduced stochastic gradient algorithm named diffusion-AVRG (amortized variance-reduced gradient), which displayed a linear convergence to the exact solution and was more memory efficient than DSA \cite{mokhtari2016dsa}.
-Xin et al.\cite{xin2020decentralized} proposed a unified framework for variance-reduced decentralized stochastic methods that utilize gradient tracking \cite{qu2017harnessing, nedic2017achieving, pu2020distributed} to obtain robust performance. {In particular, two} algorithms GT-SAGA and GT-SVRG \cite{xin2020variance} showed accelerated linear convergence without computing the expensive dual gradients. {\textit{However, the above distributed stochastic optimization approaches with variance reduction are only applicable for convex functions.}} Since the objective functions of policy gradient are non-concave, the aforementioned methods cannot be directly used for the distributed policy gradient.
+Xin et al.\cite{xin2020decentralized} proposed a unified framework for variance-reduced decentralized stochastic methods that utilize gradient tracking \cite{qu2017harnessing, nedic2017achieving, pu2020distributed} to obtain robust performance.
+In particular, two algorithms GT-SAGA and GT-SVRG \cite{xin2020variance} showed accelerated linear convergence without computing the expensive dual gradients. {However, the above distributed stochastic optimization approaches with variance reduction are only applicable for convex functions.} Since the objective functions of policy gradient are non-concave, the aforementioned methods cannot be directly used for the distributed policy gradient.

 Recently, Zhang et al. \cite{zhang2019decentralized} proposed a decentralized stochastic gradient tracking algorithm for non-convex empirical risk minimization problems, and showed {that} the convergence can be comparable to the centralized SGD method.
-Besides, Xin et al. \cite{xin2021improved} developed a decentralized stochastic gradient descent algorithm with gradient tracking for online stochastic non-convex optimization, and established the convergence with constant and decaying step sizes. {\textit{Since MARL suffers from the challenge of non-stationary, \cite{zhang2019decentralized} and \cite{xin2021improved} cannot be directly applied to the policy gradient in MARL. }}
+Besides, Xin et al. \cite{xin2021improved} developed a decentralized stochastic gradient descent algorithm with gradient tracking for online stochastic non-convex optimization, and established the convergence with constant and decaying step sizes.
+Since {policy gradient suffers from the challenge of distribution shift}, the above methods \cite{zhang2019decentralized, xin2021improved} cannot be directly applied to the policy gradient in MARL.